 - Submit a Work Availability Calendar (Excel, pdf) indicating your availability for the summer guiding season.

-- Submit current Wilderness First Responder (WFR), Cardio-Pulmonary Resuscitation (CPR), and Leave No Trace (LNT) certificates or documentation of your intent to complete (e.g., receipts, course syllabus, advertised dates, etc).
+- Submit current Wilderness First Responder (WFR), Cardio-Pulmonary Resuscitation (CPR), and Leave No Trace Trainer (LNT) certificates or documentation of your intent to complete (e.g., receipts, course syllabus, advertised dates, etc.).
+RMI will offer an LNT Trainer course as part of our pre-employment training.
+WFR and CPR courses are not offered as part of pre-employment training and must be obtained before employment.
 Certificates above and beyond these minimums will carry additional weight in the hiring process.
-Examples of additional certifications include: Avalanche Levels I, II or III, and various American Mountain Guide Association certificates.
+Examples of additional certifications include Avalanche Levels I, II or III, and various American Mountain Guide Association certificates.

-- Submit application to Guide Supervisor, Paul Maier at firstname.lastname@example.org.
+- Submit an application to Guide Supervisor, Paul Maier at firstname.lastname@example.org.

-Once we receive these items, we will review your qualifications and certifications, and notify you if we would like you to attend a one-day group interview (2016 dates filled on first-come, first-served basis: March 5, 6, 11, or 12).
+Once we receive these items, we will review your qualifications and certifications, and notify you if we would like you to attend a one-day group interview on one of the following dates: March 6 and 13, 2021.

 Experienced guide applicants: